seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Make the sea serve them, which they ear and wound
 With keels of every kind: many hot inroads
 They make in Italy; the borders maritime
-Lack blood to think on’t, and flush youth revolt:
+Lack blood to think on't, and flush youth revolt:
-No vessel can peep forth, but ’tis as soon
+No vessel can peep forth, but 'tis as soon
-Taken as seen; for Pompey’s name strikes more
+Taken as seen; for Pompey's name strikes more
 Than could his war resisted.

 **OCTAVIUS CAESAR**
 Antony,
 Leave thy lascivious wassails.
 When thou once
-Wast beaten from Modena, where thou slew’st
+Wast beaten from Modena, where thou slew'st
 Hirtius and Pansa, consuls, at thy heel
-Did famine follow; whom thou fought’st against,
+Did famine follow; whom thou fought'st against,
 Though daintily brought up, with patience more
 Than savages could suffer: thou didst drink
 The stale of horses, and the gilded puddle
 Which beasts would cough at: thy palate then did deign
 The roughest berry on the rudest hedge;
 Yea, like the stag, when snow the pasture sheets,
-The barks of trees thou browsed’st; on the Alps
+The barks of trees thou browsed'st; on the Alps
 It is reported thou didst eat strange flesh,
-Which some did die to look on: and all this–
+Which some did die to look on: and all this--
-It wounds thine honour that I speak it now–
+It wounds thine honour that I speak it now--
 Was borne so like a soldier, that thy cheek
-So much as lank’d not.
+So much as lank'd not.

 **LEPIDUS**
-’Tis pity of him.
+'Tis pity of him.

 **OCTAVIUS CAESAR**
 Let his shames quickly
-Drive him to Rome: ‘tis time we twain
+Drive him to Rome: 'tis time we twain
-Did show ourselves i’ the field; and to that end
+Did show ourselves i' the field; and to that end
 Assemble we immediate council: Pompey
 Thrives in our idleness.

 **LEPIDUS**
 To-morrow, Caesar,
-I shall be furnish’d to inform you rightly
+I shall be furnish'd to inform you rightly
 Both what by sea and land I can be able
 To front this present time.